XtraCube/LotusContinued/README.md

 ## How can I make my lobby public / Why aren't people joining my lobby?
 Vanilla (Non-Modded) players are unable to see your lobby in the in-game matchmaker as of June 2023.
-- This was due to a change Innersloth did to their anti cheat, but Host-Only mods got caught in the crossfire.
+- This was due to a change Innersloth did to their anti-cheat, but Host-Only mods got caught in the crossfire.

 #### What can I do then?
-We have a bot in our Discord, [**Lilypad**](https://lotusau.top/en/lilypad), which will automatically post your lobby in a channel once it is made Public.
+We have a bot in our Discord, [**Lilypad**](https://lotusau.top/en/lilypad), which will automatically post your lobby in a channel once it is made public.
 You can also view Active Public Lobbies in [**our lobby viewer.**](https://lotusau.top/lobbies/)

 Nothing else can be done, as Innersloth needs to make the change.